 4. Create a FAQ page to nip common questions in the bud

-One of the beauties of a wedding website is that you can create a centralized resource center for inquires and concerns that might come up.
+One of the beauties of a wedding website is that you can create a centralized resource center for inquiries and concerns that might come up.
 To start your list, you can research the questions that wedding guests tend to ask and proceed from there.

 As the planning continues, you’ll likely have family and friends ask specific questions tailed to your event, which you can include on the FAQ page as they surface.
 Not only will this minimize the questions you get asked, but you’ll feel less overwhelmed, too, because all the pertinent information will be in one location and easily accessible on any digital device—at least with Joy.
 Have we reminded you to check out our top-rated mobile app yet?